decentralized-identity/didwebvh-server-py/ANONCREDS.md

 ## Summary

-The WebVH server enables a controller to upload resources as AttestedResources.
+The WebVH server enables a controller to upload resources as `AttestedResource` objects.
+This is the format AnonCreds object will leverage for WebVH.

 ## AnonCreds object types